saunaksinha/assignment/README.md

 The application is build with Spring Boot 2 and would get deployed within the SpringBoot contained Tomcat server.
 Please build and run the customer-statement-processor-0.0.1-SNAPSHOT.jar.
 Use below command to start locally java -jar target/customer-statement-processor-0.0.1-SNAPSHOT.jar

-P.S - This project has Lombok added as dependency , hence same need to be applied to the IDE before running test cases/ build from the IDE.
-I was using STS and I had to install Lombok jar into STS.

 Contributor
 Payel Saha --- payel.saha85@gmail.com